-- Trapping/Brood Acquisition location Broodstock incubated and/or reared at CFH is acquired from four sources: SF Clearwater Anglers (SFClwAng), DNFH Ladder, Kooskia National Fish Hatchery (KNFH), and Kelt Program.
-The DNFH, KNFH and Kelt broodstock are primarily for eggs to be incubated and transferred for rearing at MVFH.
-DNFH, KNFH and Kelt broodstock also are a secondary brood source for SF Clearwater if angler collection of SFClwB is short of goal.
-See Dworshak Section 1.2.1 above for details on these brood sources. - Trap configuration - o SFClwAng: Volunteer anglers, with guidance from IDFG staff, will catch fish in the South Fork Clearwater River for broodstock using standard hook and line angling techniques. - Dates operated Dates of operation vary each year due to environmental conditions (high water, ice, fish timing etc.).
-Typical collection dates are Mid-February to late March. - Trapping/Brood Acquisition protocol (frequency, movement of fish) - - SFClwAng: Adult steelhead will be collected from SF Clearwater River to develop a localized brood source for CFH production.
+- O SFClwAng: Volunteer anglers, with guidance from IDFG staff, will catch fish in the South Fork Clearwater River for broodstock using standard hook and line angling techniques. - Dates operated Dates of operation vary each year due to environmental conditions (high water, ice, fish timing etc.).
+Typical collection dates are Mid-February to late March. - Trapping/Brood Acquisition protocol (frequency, movement of fish) - - O SFCIwAng: Adult steelhead will be collected from SF Clearwater River to develop a localized brood source for CFH production.
 Clearwater Regional staff will coordinate with anglers to collect adults for spawning.
 Among fish caught by anglers, only hatchery origin adult fish may be retained for broodstock.
 Qualified IDFG regional or hatchery staff will make the hatchery origin determination based on the presence of either an adipose fin clip, a coded-wire tag, or obvious fin erosion associated with hatchery rearing.
 Natural origin fish as evidenced by the lack of one or more of those indicators, are released immediately.
 CFH staff collect brood from the start of the collection until the week before CFH smolt hauling occurs in mid-March.

-- Measurements (marks, tags, sex, etc.) - o SFClwAng: Fish caught by anglers are checked for marks and tags; only hatchery origin adult fish may be retained for broodstock and transported to DNFH (AD clip, CWT and/or fin erosion). - O All stocks: Adults at DNFH are processed according to protocol described in "Adult Handling" from Section 1.2.1.

-- Tissue sampling protocol IDFG personnel will collect DNA samples from all spawned adults at DNFH (all programs) for a basin-wide parentage-based genetic tagging program (PBT) baseline (see Appendix 7.2 for detail). - Dispositions (holding, releases) - O SFClwAng: All adults collected for broodstock are transported to DNFH for holding and spawning and processing.
+- Measurements (marks, tags, sex, etc.) - O SFClwAng: Fish caught by anglers are checked for marks and tags; only hatchery origin adult fish may be retained for broodstock and transported to DNFH (AD clip, CWT and/or fin erosion). - O All stocks: Adults at DNFH are processed according to protocol described in "Adult Handling" from Section 1.2.1. - Tissue sampling protocol IDFG personnel will collect DNA samples from all spawned adults at DNFH (all programs) for a basin-wide parentage-based genetic tagging program (PBT) baseline (see Appendix 7.2 for detail). - Dispositions (holding, releases) - O SFCIwAng: All adults collected for broodstock are transported to DNFH for holding and spawning and processing.
 Among fish caught by anglers, only hatchery origin adult fish may be retained for broodstock (AD clip, CWT and/or fin erosion).
 Retained hatchery origin fish are transferred to specially designed fish holding tubes.
 Collected fish will be transported daily to DNFH for spawning.
-CFH staff will operate transport trucks to collect fish from the holding tubes and transport them to DNFH until approximately mid-March at which time DNFH will take over transport operations.
-Adults collected for broodstock but not used will be made available to NPT for radio tagging (see Section 1.3.3).
+CFH staff will operate transport trucks to collect fish from the holding tubes and transport them to DNFH until approximately mid-March at which time regional IDFG fisheries staff will take over transport operations.
 Natural origin fish, as evidenced by the lack of one or more of hatchery mark/tags, are released immediately. - Surplus distribution Surplus SFClwAng fish, above and beyond CFH and DNFH needs, remaining in the Dworshak holding pond at the end of spawning, will be loaded onto the Dworshak distribution truck and released at the Mainstem Boat Launch just East of the Hatchery. - Carcass dispositions All adults collected for broodstock are transported to DNFH for holding, spawning and carcass disposal.
 See "Carcass disposition" in Section 1.2.1 for details on protocol.

 Outplant protocol (sex ratio, timing, marking, sampling) - Adults collected for CFH broodstock, but not used, will be made available to NPT/DNFH to help backfill the Red house release group for radio tagging.
-NPT will be inserting radio transmitters into adult steelhead on SF Clearwater to determine distribution throughout the drainage.
-Working closely with co-managers (IDFG) to collect local broodstock (SFClwB), up to 20 radio transmitters may be inserted into natural origin (NOR) adult steelhead during collection of broodstock in February and March.
-Additionally, NPT may employ tribal anglers to assist with capturing adult steelhead for radio tracking and broodstock collection using traditional fishing methods.
+Working closely with co-managers (IDFG) to collect local broodstock (SFClwB).
+Additionally, NPT may employ tribal anglers to assist with capturing adult steelhead for broodstock collection using traditional fishing methods.